ufo2mstar/ufo2mstar.github.io/_posts/2017-11-10-friendship_limit_0_to_dunbar.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 Two things jump out

 1. I can't help but see Hinduism as a melting pot of a plethora of philosophies and ideologies to begin with.
-So the above statement to me reads like "The Ideology capital comprises of people" it just reduces to a tautology.
-I feel the classification and grouping-by-attributes that applies so well to abrahamic faiths does not map back to oriental belief-systems.
+So the above statement to me reads like "The Ideology capital comprises of groups of people (and ironically, is not ideology based)": and just reduces to a tautology.
+I feel the classification and grouping-by-attributes that applies so well to Abrahamic faiths does not map back to Oriental belief-systems.

-2. To me, ideological bonds, formed out of necessity, rather than mere presence remain more meaningful and stand the test time.
-Though I do agree that kinship bonds have a simpler identity marker for the limbic system to recognize, other than for the closest of relations, I am not sure how much this holds sway.
+2. I do agree that kinship bonds have a simpler identity marker for the limbic system to recognize, other than for the closest of relations, I am not sure how much this holds sway.
+To me, ideological bonds, formed out of necessity, rather than static factors (like birth and bonds) remain more meaningful and stand the test time.

 A pertinent screengrab from [The Late Show with Stephen Colbert](https://www.youtube.com/channel/UCMtFAi84ehTSYSE9XoHefig) on [CBS](http://www.cbs.com/shows/the-late-show-with-stephen-colbert/) ironically depicts the possible attitudes of a self-centered culture of kins, who in a zero sum game, can play the field: as, in that case, greed is rewarded.

 <a href='https://photos.google.com/share/AF1QipOE6vjK76tsZ3KEBFt-19vu5Wec2BmcvuBoRMFuwhjcFCktYU_NXen4R8HW8R-Xng?key=NnBlZ0hPdlRzSE5DaFpVNHFMcEVXUjRGR1FJUkFR&source=ctrlq.org'><img src='https://lh3.googleusercontent.com/FsMwLMNTXEOO8SPNq1-4r_8jvacXXpSCo_PT-s8fimSW_61qIZvFp09BjGlaKXUYDJfmkCwMKSR8iWW9PIZSKDb-_hvejcbcFSG3gu2ag70-S2Tip_-3hMipfIFL33Gzc3nnikqcJAo' /></a>

 ## the selfish-gene (reciprocal altruism)